Skip to main content

 Powdery mildew (Erysiphe polygoni) is common on fenugreek in humid conditions, particularly on older plants.
 Harvest leaves early in the season before mildew establishes, or make successive short-cycle plantings rather than maintaining individual plants for extended periods.

 Root rot in poorly drained soil kills plants quickly.
+Fenugreek’s taproot is particularly sensitive to waterlogging.
 Ensure drainage.
-Fenugreek’s taproot is particularly sensitive to waterlogging.

 Aphids colonize fenugreek’s tender growing tips.
 Beneficial insects usually manage light infestations; insecticidal soap for heavy ones.

 Pod shattering at seed harvest: fenugreek seed pods dry and open explosively when fully ripe.
 Monitor seed pods closely - harvest entire plants when pods are fully tan and dried but before they begin to open.
-Thresh the seeds immediately after cutting by spreading the plants on a tarp and walking on them, or beating them against the inside of a container.
+Thresh immediately after cutting by spreading the plants on a tarp and walking on them, or beating them against the inside of a container.

 Harvest and storage